Bloom Nutrition Superfood Greens Powder Review 2026: Legit or Overhyped?

 Green Juice Mix

 Blended leafy green drink with antioxidants.
-Very limited human evidence.
-One case report links it to liver injury.
+Very limited clinical evidence.
+One case of liver injury reported.

 Price & Value